quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part33_12.10_Shors_Fac.md

 2. Applies a modular exponentiation operation.
 3. Uses controlled-Z gates and Hadamard gates to find the periodicity.

-The final step involves using continued fractions to determine \( T \).
+The final step involves using continued fractions to determine $T$.
 ```java
 // Period Finding circuit for Shor's Algorithm
 public class PeriodFinding {